 Message from the President

-The PPOC is one of the largest pediatric primary care physician organizations in the country, with more than 360 pediatric primary care physicians, 130 nurse practitioners and physician assistants working in community-based practices in 105 locations throughout Massachusetts.
+The PPOC is one of the largest pediatric primary care physician organizations in the country, with more than 360 pediatric primary care physicians, 130 nurse practitioners and physician assistants, and 75 integrated behavioral health clinicians, working in community-based practices in 105 locations throughout Massachusetts.

 The PPOC network has spotlighted the need for all of us to strive for 'better.'
 To provide better communication, better patient engagement, better staff training, and most importantly to deliver the best care possible to our patients.Julianne Nemes Walsh, DNP, PNP-BC